sir-dunxalot/ember-cli-modernizr/README.md

 ## TODOs

-Would love help with these:
+I would love help with the following requirements:

 - Automatically add `assets/ember-cli-modernizr.js` to `assets/vendor.js` instead of creating another HTTP request
 - Minify the `assets/ember-cli-modernizr.js` output